Catena (linguistics): Ellipsis

 Ellipsis mechanisms (gapping, stripping, VP-ellipsis, pseudogapping, answer fragments, sluicing, comparative deletion) are eliding catenae, whereby many of these catenae are non-constituents.
 The following examples illustrate gapping:

 Clauses a are acceptable instances of gapping; the gapped material corresponds to the catena in green.
 Clauses b are failed attempts at gapping; they fail because the gapped material does not correspond to a catena.
 The following examples illustrate stripping.
 Many linguists see stripping as a particular manifestation of gapping where just a single remnant remains in the gapped/stripped clause:

 Clauses a are acceptable instances of stripping, in part because the stripped material corresponds to a catena (in green).
 Clauses b again fail; they fail because the stripped material does not qualify as a catena.
 The following examples illustrate answer ellipsis:

 In each of the acceptable answer fragments (a–e), the elided material corresponds to a catena.
 In contrast, the elided material corresponds to a non-catena in each of the unacceptable answer fragments (f–h).

+Antecedent-contained deletion

+An analysis of VP-ellipsis using the catena aims to capture antecedent contained deletion without quantifier raising.

+Both the elided material (in light grey) and the antecedent (in bold) to the elided material qualify as catenae.
+As catenae, both are concrete units of syntactic analysis.
+The need for a movement-type analysis (in terms of QR or otherwise) does not occur.
+One can note that the second of the two examples is an instance of pseudogapping, pseudogapping being a particular manifestation of VP-ellipsis.

+Answer ellipsis

+Two additional complex examples further illustrate how a catena-based analysis of answer fragments works:

+While the elided material shown in light gray certainly cannot be construed as a constituent, it does qualify as a catena (because it forms a subtree).
+The following example shows that even when the answer contains two fragments, the elided material still qualifies as a catena:

+Such answers that contain two (or even more) fragments are rare in English (although they are more common in other languages) and may be less than fully acceptable.
+A movement analysis of this answer fragment would have to assume that both Susan and Larry have moved out of the encompassing constituent so that that constituent can be elided.
+The catena-based analysis, in contrast, does not need to appeal to movement in this way.

+Pseudogapping

+In the following example of pseudogapping, the elided words qualify as a catena in surface syntax, which means movement is not necessary:

+The elided words in light gray qualify as a catena (but not a constituent).
+Thus if the catena is taken as the fundamental unit of syntactic analysis, the analysis of pseudogapping can remain entirely with what is present on the surface.